What is a Flood?

 Contrail is an enterprise-level software solution that continually collects and monitors rainfall, water level and flow data in streams, rivers, lakes, and dams in real time.
-To learn more about Contrail for Flood Warning and Flood Warning Systems, click here.
+To learn more about AEM Flood Risk Management solutions, click here.

 The National Weather Service provides on overview of the Preliminary US flood fatalities based on media sources and Storm Data / NWS input, showing only direct flood fatalities.
 It is critical to remain safe during flood watches and warnings so as to avoid flood fatalities.